What is a 3PL (and how on earth do they work?)

 How is a 3PL Different from a 4PL?

 In comparison to a 3PL, a 4PL model takes care of both a business’ logistics management and execution throughout the supply chain.
 Essentially, using a 4PL means that your entire logistics operation is being outsourced to a third party (unlike a 3PL, which only outsources the distribution and delivery process).
-Of course, having a company handle your supply chain in addition to logistics management means that prices will generally be higher, making this model attractive to big companies with highly complex global supply chains, for whom supply chain management is worth the extra price tag.

 Invest in the Service Right for You